cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/inventory-overview.md

 - **Materials**: samples and materials of any type used in the lab.
 - **Methods**: protocols and procedures that need to be shared with all lab members.
 - **Publications**: this folder contains the **Public Repositories** *Collection*, used to collect entries published in Zenodo or in the ETH Research Collection (for ETH users only).
-See [Data export](./docs/user-documentation/general-users/data-export-to-repositories.md).
+See [Data export to Repositories](../../general-users/data-export-to-repositories.md).

 Samples, materials and protocols are modelled in openBIS as *Objects*.